 Ensuring students have name tags and their names on the desks filled them with confidence and a sense of belonging as well.

-I always laminated the name tags and kept them in a container for relief teachers to use during the school year on days when I was away from the classroom.
+I always kept them in a container for relief teachers to use during the school year on days when I was away from the classroom.
 This was always welcomed by the relief teachers, as they instantly knew the names of the students in my class.